Whiplash refers to a series of neck injuries caused by or related to a sudden distortion of the neck.

-The jolt (or blow to the head) can come from behind, in front, and from the side.
-A slow-speed collision may also cause a whiplash injury.
+The jolt (or blow to the head) can come from behind, in front, or from the side.
+Even a slow-speed collision can cause whiplash.

-The GP (general practitioner, primary care physician) will examine the patient and ask them about any recent accidents, sporting events, falls or blows to the head.
+The doctor will examine the patient and ask them about any recent accidents, sporting events, falls, or blows to the head.

 The following imaging scans may be ordered, especially if a spinal injury is suspected:

-- A CT (computerized tomography) scan - many X-ray images are taken from different angles and a more detailed picture of the bone and soft tissues may be seen on a monitor.
+CT (computerized tomography) scan - many X-ray images are taken from different angles and a more detailed picture of the bone and soft tissues can be seen on a monitor.

-- An MRI (magnetic resonance imaging) scan - radio waves and a strong magnetic field gradually produce a detailed picture of the affected area on a monitor.
-The health care professional will be able to detect soft tissue injuries.
+MRI (magnetic resonance imaging) scan - radio waves and a strong magnetic field gradually produce a detailed picture of the affected area.
+The doctor will be able to detect soft tissue injuries.

 Treatment focuses on alleviating pain and stiffness in the neck, as well as healing the damage to muscles, ligaments, and tendons.